Akaska, South Dakota

 Akaska (/əˈkæskə/; ə-KAS-kə) is a town in Walworth County, South Dakota, United States.
 The population was 77 at the 2020 census.
 The community name derives from a Sioux word meaning "uncertain".

+History

 Akaska was founded in 1907 as a station stop on a branch line of the Minneapolis and St. Louis Railway built that year between Conde and LeBeau, South Dakota.
 Railway service to Akaska ended in 1940.